Oklahoma Killer Richard Glossip Has Eaten His Last Meal 3 Times. Now, He Hopes SCOTUS Will Prevent a 4th

 Prosecutors also declined to disclose that Sneed suffered from mental health issues aggravated by habitual meth use.

 "This is a situation which happens rarely, where the state attorney general basically has confessed error.
-He admitted that [the false testimony] was a problem – and that's an unusual situation," former defense attorney and current Washington University Professor of Law, Peter Joy, told the Lawyer Herald in an interview Thursday.
+He admitted that [the false testimony] was a problem – and that's an unusual situation," former defense attorney and current Washington University Professor of Law, Peter Joy, told the Lawyer Herald in a previous interview.

 Joy also served as an adviser and co-authored Glossip's amicus brief submitted to the high court.